Woven Strata

 2026.4.20(Mon) - 26(Sun)

-Kawashima Selkon Textiles will exhibit at Milan Design Week 2026, the world's largest design event, held in Milan, Italy, from April 20 (Mon) to April 26 (Sun), 2026.
+Kawashima Selkon Textiles will be exhibiting at one of the world's largest design event, Milan Design Week, in Milan, Italy, from Monday, April 20 to Sunday, April 26, 2026.

 textile